-Simulating rotary calciners using new Rocky DEM heat transfer models
+Rotary calciners simulation using Rocky DEM heat transfer models

 Their walls are heated and then the particles within them are heated and dried due to the heat transferred by conduction between the walls and the particles.

-Since Rocky DEM software explicitly considers inter-particle and particle-to-boundary interactions, and with the latest 3.10 release now includes heat exchange, Rocky is a useful tool for studying heat transfer in granular materials in rotary calciners, helping engineers to design and optimize these equipments.
+Since Rocky DEM software explicitly considers inter-particle and particle-to-boundary interactions, and in the 3.10 release included heat exchange, Rocky is a useful tool for studying heat transfer in granular materials in rotary calciners, helping engineers to design and optimize these equipments.

 In the videos below, the particles and vessel temperatures are initially at 298K.
 Then, the curved wall is quickly heated up to 1298K and the evolution of the particles’ temperature is monitored over time.
 In the first video, the drum does not rotate while in the second video, the drum rotates at 30 RPM.